 #7: The Classic Two-Pen Dog Trot With A Full-Length Covered Breezeway

-This is the real deal — a traditional dogtrot cabin with two separate log pens connected by an open-air breezeway right down the middle.
-That center passage isn’t just charming, it’s the whole point.
-Your golden would claim that shaded corridor as her personal kingdom before you even finished unpacking.
+This is the real deal.
+A traditional dogtrot cabin with two separate log pens connected by an open-air breezeway down the middle.
+The middle aisle might not look like much, but your golden would claim it as her kingdom before you even got the suitcases unpacked.

-The bones here are hand-hewn log walls, a wood-shake shingle roof, and wide-plank porch decking running the full front facade.
-Two stone chimneys anchor each end — meaning each pen had its own fireplace and completely independent function.
-You’d want simple linen curtains on multi-pane wood windows, a couple of rough-sawn pine benches on the porch, and dry-stacked fieldstone garden walls (like those shown in the foreground) to nail this aesthetic.
+build: The bones here are hand hewn log walls, wood-shake shingle roof and wide plank porch decking running the full front.
+Two stone chimneys anchor each end – so each pen had its own fireplace and was totally separate.
+Just need some simple linen curtains on the multi-pane wood windows and some rough sawn pine benches on the porch to nail this look down.
+Also, a dry stacked field stone wall in the front like the ones in the foreground would be cool.

 📸 Photo credit: Instagram @craneislandfl